mtplr/blacomcalc/README.md

 ## Quickstart and examples (WIP)

-If you launch the example files here enclosed in the _Quickstart_ folder, with `pyrl.xyz` as geometry and `atoms_list` as the input file, it is possible for example to compare the calculated bond lengths obtained here against e.g. the Avogadro molecule output [(picture here)](img/BL_avogadro.png).
+If you launch the example files here enclosed in the _Quickstart_ folder, with `pyrl.xyz` as geometry and `input_file` as the input file, it is possible for example to compare the calculated bond lengths obtained here against e.g. the Avogadro molecule output [(picture here)](img/BL_avogadro.png).

 There's also a more interesting example.
 Starting files are `pyrl-dimer-gas.xtbopt.xyz` as geometry